c0ntinua/pre-wasi-key/README.md

 `wasmer pre-wasi-gen.wasm --dir=.
 3 3 3 3 6 9 'O|@'`

 Each key is a vector of states (represented above on separate lines), and each state is a vector of responses (these are enclosed within parentheses).
 Each response encodes (reads writes next_state).
 Because each state's responses together write a prefix code, the encoding can be inverted.
 I find this approach interesting because it's difficult to tokenize the ciphertext.
 The other feature is the pattern matching that writes fewer symbols than it reads.
 Together these lead to a situation where shorter inputs can have longer outputs (and the reverse.)
 Here's the application of a different random key.
+Note that a certain number of rounds are used, also reversing the string between rounds.